Irrational Fatou components in non-Archimedean dynamics: Realization of itineraries

 \subsection{Realization of itineraries}

-To prove Proposition~\ref{p:itinerary-realization}, we recursively define a sequence of parameters together with a point whose itinerary we control up to the moment it maps to the fixed point~$1$.
-We then show that the sequence of parameters converges to a limit for which the point precisely follows the prescribed itinerary.
-The next lemma provides the inductive step of this construction.
+The proof of \cref{p:itinerary-realization} recursively defines a sequence of parameters for which a chosen point follows the prescribed itinerary up to the moment it maps to the fixed point~$1$.
+This sequence of parameters converges to a limit for which the point follows the prescribed itinerary indefinitely.
+The next lemma provides the inductive step.